Who We Are

 Cinema entertains, educates and informs.
 It is an art form for all, irrespective of race, class, and background.
 Every nation has represented itself and its concerns through the mirror of the lens.

-Cinema is magical – we can escape into new worlds and explore new possibilities.
-It invites our empathy for the characters and their situations.
-In the characters we see ourselves and our issues and concerns.
+Cinema is magical.
+We can escape into new worlds and explore new possibilities.
+It invites us to empathise with the characters and their situations.
+In the characters, we see ourselves and our issues and concerns.

-Cinema is a shared experience – a social activity.
-It is the audience that brings the cinema to life and all are welcome.
+Cinema is a shared experience—a social activity.
+The audience brings the cinema to life, and everyone is welcome.

 Our Core Values